Dathasai1234/Personal-Notes/Networking/VPN's/VPN gateway.md

 # Example - 1 PowerShell console session still open

 - !
-The Root certificate and Client certificate much be executed in the same powershell console session.
+The #Root-Certificate and #Client-Certificate much be executed in the same powershell console session.
 - The root certificate is used exported to Azure VPN Gateway.
 - And the Client certificate is used in the client server.

 ## Self Signed root certificate

+#Self-Signed-root-certificate

-- powershell script
+- #root-certificate/powershell-script
 ```powershell
 $params = @{
     Type = 'Custom'